 An epiphytic association of the fungus Fumago vagans on the leaflets of a 15-year-old coconut palm in the Regional Agricultural Research, Pilicode was noticed.
-The Fungus was found to occur as a socty growth covering the dorsal surface of the individual leaflets.
+The Fungus was found to occur as a sooty growth covering the dorsal surface of the individual leaflets.
 Occurrence of the association before opening of the leaves resulted in webbing together of the leaflets by the fungal mycelia.
 The association persisted in the leaflets till the leaf matured.
 The fungi did not enter the host tissue to cause direct damage to the leaf.
 A preliminary study revealed that the extent of association varied from 0 to 40 per cent of the leaf area.
-There was a reduction in chlorophyll content due to this association and it varied from 3 to 30 per cent depending on the extent of association.
+There was a reduction in chlorophyll content due to this association.